Respirators in World War Two Britain

 Expelled air forced the mask away from the face briefly, only for it to return for breathing in through the filter.
-I am unsure whether some gas masks had a type of one-way valve to let out the expelled breath, which was the case for children's gas masks.
+Children's gas masks had a type of one-way valve to let out the expelled breath, but I don't know which, if any, other gas masks had anything similar.
 If you know, please contact me.

-The arrangement is best explained through pictures.
+How gas masks worked is explained well through pictures.
 The following are from cigarette cards.

 How to put on a gas mask

-The gas mask had to be correctly fitted and adjusted in order that the user could breath clean air, free from poison gas.
-So it was was crucially important that the mask was tried on as soon as it arrived and the straps properly adjusted for a perfect fit.
+The gas mask had to be correctly fitted and adjusted in order that the user could breathe clean air, free from poison gas.
+So it was crucially important that the mask was tried on as soon as it arrived and the straps properly adjusted for a perfect fit.

 The cigarette card image shows the stages involved.

 Children taught how to put on gas masks

 Lessons were giving at school on how to put on a gas mask quickly and correctly, even with one's eyes closed.
 This was to simulate putting it on in the dark.

 The legal position on gas masks for the public

 Everyone had to have their gas mask to hand, ready to put on at a moment's notice.
 When we went out we carried our gas masks in their brown cardboard boxes inside specially provided canvas shoulder bags.